The Shipping Law Review: Singapore

 Commercial overview of the shipping industry

 With more than 130,000 vessels calling at the port of Singapore annually, Singapore is an extremely important global business centre, acting as a maritime gateway to Asia.
-According to the Maritime and Port Authority of Singapore (MPA), it is 'the top bunkering port in the world'.
-As well as the business Singapore receives from the traffic passing through its ports, it is also home to more than 140 of the world's top international shipping groups and has more than 4,500 vessels registered with the Singapore Registry of Ships.
-The most recent figures for Singapore's seaborne cargo put the volume at 627.688 million tonnes, with container throughput at a notable 33.667 million twenty-foot equivalent units.
+According to the Maritime and Port Authority of Singapore (MPA), it is 'the top bunkering port in the world'.2 As well as the business Singapore receives from the traffic passing through its ports, it is also home to more than 140 of the world's top international shipping groups3 and has more than 4,500 vessels registered with the Singapore Registry of Ships.4 The most recent figures for Singapore's seaborne cargo put the volume at 630.125 million tonnes,5 with container throughput at a notable 36.599 million twenty-foot equivalent units.6

 The scale of the maritime industry in Singapore, and its importance to Singapore and the rest of the world, explains its sophisticated maritime legal framework.